Takshi18/OATCP/Lab3/Max-Icecream-bar/readme.md

-Maximum-Icecream Bars
+# Maximum Icecream Bars

-Approach used-
+## Approach:

+### Step 1: Convert Integers to Strings
+- Convert the given integer elements to strings and store them in a new string vector.
+This facilitates concatenation and comparison of numbers as strings.

+### Step 2: Sort the String Vector
-Step 1 - Convert given integer elements to string and store in a new string vector so as to concat and check Step 2 - Sort the newly generated string vector usinf=g custom comparator operator(lambda function) Step 3 - We have got the strings in the desired order.
-Now, concatanate the string vector elements into a string variable.
+- Sort the newly generated string vector using a custom comparator operator (lambda function).
+This ensures the strings are sorted in the desired order, maximizing the resulting concatenation's numerical value.

+### Step 3: Concatenate Strings
+- After sorting, concatenate the string vector elements into a single string variable.
+This represents the largest possible number that can be formed.

+### Step 4: Remove Leading Zeros
-Step 4 - Check for presence of any leading zero, if yes erase.
+- Check for the presence of any leading zeros in the resulting string.
+If found, remove them to ensure the number is in its most concise and meaningful form.

-Step 5 - Return the string variable.
+### Step 5: Return Result
+- Return the resulting string variable, representing the largest possible number formed by concatenating the integers from the input vector.